navkrishna21/my-algorithm-data-structure-code-snippets/prims/readme.md

 priority_queue supports all these operations in logarithmic time.
 Hence one insert takes O(logE) time.

-There are V deletes too. but they are neglected since for this algorithm to work V-1 <= E
+There are V deletes too, but they are neglected since for this algorithm to work V-1 <= E

 Total time complexity is O(ElogE + VlogE) = O(ElogE)